Hindustani Music – North Indian Music

-The distinctiveness of Hindustani vocal music is articulated through analyzing the use and application of several melodic shapes sung in different genres thus contributing to a general overview on their musical diversity.
+The distinctiveness of Hindustani vocal music is articulated through analyzing the use and application of several melodic shapes sung in different genres thus contributing to a general overview of their musical diversity.

 The different degrees of intensity in melodic shapes sung in music genres cause remarkable changes from one genre to another although the same melodic shapes are applied.

-Ancient treatises of Hindustani music provide almost a complete set of terms for various melodic shapes which are used in Hindustani music practice.
-Hindustani music mainly focuses on accuracy of pitch and melodic shapes in order to execute the style of the respective music genre while, the timbre or tonal quality is intriguing in western art music.
+Ancient treatises of Hindustani music provide almost a complete set of terms for various melodic shapes that are used in Hindustani music practice.
+Hindustani music mainly focuses on the accuracy of pitch and melodic shapes in order to execute the style of the respective music genre while the timbre or tonal quality is intriguing in western art music.